-Sundried ambassador Matt Leeman gives us a race report of the tough and challenging Outlaw Iron Distance Triathlon.
+Sundried ambassador Matt Leeman gives us a race report of the tough and challenging Outlaw Iron Distance Triathlon in Nottinghamshire, UK.

 When my coach and I first decided I was going to race two full distance triathlons in two weeks, I was intimidated to say the least!
 But I have great trust in my coach and we have been at work getting myself into the best possible shape going into these two races.
 I won the first race which was the Bastion triathlon at Hever Castle and immediately got to work on my recovery ready to go again in a short space of time.